Kennethbmt95/BucketChallenge/README.md

 This project was created with the following technologies:

-react
+-react

-jest
+-jest

-enzyme
+-enzyme

-Material UI
+-Material UI

 Initial configuration:

-npm install : to install all the dependencies
+-npm install : to install all the dependencies

-npm start: to run the project
+-npm start: to run the project

 Run Test:

-npm test: to run all the test in the project
+-npm test: to run all the test in the project